sashasimkin/transmission-multiple-watch-folders/README.md

 When you upload a `.torrent` file to `./torrents/TVShows/Anime/` - the script will add it to transmission to download to `/media/TVShows/Anime/`.
 When you upload a `.torrent` file to `./torrents` - the script will add it to transmission to download to `/media/`.

-When script successfully adds a `.torrent` file to transmission, it'll delete it from the `--watch-dir` directory.
+When the script successfully adds a `.torrent` file to transmission, it'll delete it from the `--watch-dir` directory.
-If adding fails for 5 times, the file will be renamed to `{name}.failed` and additional `{name}.traceback` will be created with last error.
+If adding fails 5 times, the file will be renamed to `{name}.failed` and an additional `{name}.traceback` will be created with the last error.

 ## Purpose